-- a) Develop strategies to encourage the Trust Funding, Production, and Distribution of local digital content locally and internationally. - b) Coordinate the production of local content to support Small and Medium Enterprises (SMEs) throughout the country and distribute it through different media platforms. - c) Explore capacity building programs to enhance the skills and knowledge of aspiring Papua New Guinean content creators. - d) Establish and promote a quota system in collaboration with existing media organizations, both domestic and international, to ensure the inclusion of local content (subject to the powers of the Censorship Board). - e) Promote local content globally to showcase the cultural richness and diversity of PNG. - f) Coordinate a response to a serious risk of threat of public health, safety, welfare or national security upon advice from NEC.
+- a) Develop strategies to encourage the Trust Funding, Production, and Distribution of local digital content locally and internationally. - b) Coordinate the production of local content to support Small and Medium Enterprises (SMEs) throughout the country and distribute it through different media platforms. - c) Explore capacity building programs to enhance the skills and knowledge of aspiring Papua New Guinean content creators. - d) Establish and promote an incentive program to stimulate the creation and inclusion of more local content and to work in collaboration with existing media organizations, both domestic and international (subject to the powers of the Censorship Board). - e) Promote local content globally to showcase the cultural richness and diversity of PNG. - f) Coordinate a response to a serious risk of threat of public health, safety, welfare or national security upon advice from NEC.

-5.2.2 National Information Centre (NIC)
+5.1.3 National Information Centre

-Under the coordination of the GMAC and DICT, the government will establish a NIC with the following objectives:
+Under the coordination of the GMAC and DICT, the government will establish a National Information Centre (NIC) with the following objectives:

-- a) To provide accurate, timely and relevant information about government policies, programs and services; - b) To enhance government transparency and accountability - a) To foster public participation in governance and decision-making process - b) To combat misinformation and promote fact-based decision making.
+- a) To provide accurate, timely and relevant information about government policies, programs and services; - b) To enhance government transparency and accountability - c) To foster public participation in governance and decision-making process - d) To combat misinformation and promote fact-based decision making. - e) To standardize government information dissemination.